jessicametzger/grcrfit/README.md

     Note that for most fits, there is so much data that the prior will have hardly any influence at all with no weighting.
 The default for this flag is None.

-- "priors" entry: 0 or 1, specifying whether to apply a gaussian (0) or flat (1) prior to the solar modulation.
+- "priors" entry: 0 or 1, specifying whether to apply a gaussian (0) or flat (1) prior to the solar modulation (and, if included, scaling factors).
 The Earth-based phi priors are taken from Usoskin +11 (given in the crdb data exports), and the Voyager phi prior is 0+-65 MV.
+The scaling factor priors are all 1+-0.1.
 Default is 0 (gaussian priors).

+- "scaling" entry: True or False, specifying whether or not to add a free scaling factor to all CR experiments except AMS-02.
+The scaling factors are meant to account for systematic errors in each experimental setup, and experiments of the same setup and data-taking times share a scaling factor.
+If the "priors" entry is 0, a prior of 1+-0.1 is applied to each factor.
+Default is False (no scaling factors).

 # Results

-After running a fit, the results are saved in the walkers.dat file (a table of the lowest-temperature chain for the number of steps specified in the save_steps kwarg), and the metadata.json file (a dictionary of all kwargs, etc. needed to reproduce the run).
-You can use the methods in analysis.py to interpret these results.
-The method walker_plot() creates plots of the last N steps (N specified by the user, or default all steps in walkers.dat).
-The method corner_plot() creates corner plots of all solar modulation parameters together with the LIS parameter of the same respective element.
-The user can again provide a cutoff to only count the last N steps.
-The bestfit_plot() method plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a sample step cutoff for calculating median parameters.
+After running a fit, the results are saved in these files in the run's folder named after its flag:

+- walkers.dat: a table of all walkers from the lowest-temperature chain's last N steps (N specified given in the save_steps kwarg).

+- metadata.json: a dictionary of all kwargs, etc. needed to reproduce the run.

+You can use these methods in analysis.py to interpret the results (all output is saved in the run's folder):

+- walker_plot() creates plots of the last M steps (M specified by the user in the "cutoff" kwarg, or default all steps in walkers.dat).

+- corner_plot() creates corner plots of all solar modulation parameters (and, if applicable, scaling parameters) together with the LIS parameter of the same respective element.
+The user can again choose to only include the last M steps by passing M to the "cutoff" kwarg; otherwise all steps in walkers.dat will be used).

+- bestfit_plot() plots the best-fit models with the data (cosmic ray and gamma ray), again allowing the user to specify a sample step cutoff for calculating median parameters for the best-fit.
 It also creates a plot of the best-fit enhancement factors.

-You can see how these are run in test_spl.py and test_bpl.py.
+You can see how these are run in the test_spl.py, etc. scripts.
 The resulting plots are included in their respective folders (however, the walkers.dat file has been excluded from github since it is too large).

 # Citations